 Wing Chun Inverted Stance and Pivot

 When training in Wing Chun Kung Fu, you will find certain situations can compromise the regular stance with the weight toward the back.
-Also you will find your training partners will try to ‘break your stance and leave you very vulnerable to inside leg kicks, sweeps and attacks to the groin.
+You will find your training partners will try to ‘break your stance leaving you vulnerable.
+This vulnerability will be to your inside thigh, leg kicks, sweeps and attacks to the groin.

-Note that the wight toward to lead leg is essentially the exact same basic forward stance that every Wing Chun student is familiar with, it is however reversed.
-This allows for control of the opponents led led in certain positions.
+Note that the weight toward to lead leg is essentially the exact same basic forward stance.
+Every Wing Chun student is familiar with this, it is ,however, inverted.
+This inversion allows for control of the opponents lead leg in certain positions.

-This is just a short clip from a very detailed 3 hour seminar of footwork and sparring held at the National Hq in Rayleigh Essex.
+A short clip from a very detailed 3 hour seminar of footwork and sparring held at the National Hq in Rayleigh Essex.